Nidoprince/7drlHvZ/README.txt

 {/}							switches between darts in your pockets esc							exits the game

-Errors:
-All commands that involve using uppercase letters, or anything involving the shift key, currently do not function.
-If you have any other errors or questions in general, please email me at Nidoprince(at)gmail(dot)com
+If you find any bugs or have questions in general, please email me at Nidoprince(at)gmail(dot)com